macmade/CoreFoundation/README.md

     typedef struct Foo * FooRef; // Opaque type for your class

-    CFTypeID    FooGetTypeID( void );         // Returns the type ID of your class FooRef      FooCreate( CFStringRef str ); // Creates an instance of your class CFStringRef FooGetString( FooRef foo );   // Member method
+    CFTypeID    FooGetTypeID( void );                               // Returns the type ID of your class FooRef      FooCreate( CFAllocatorRef alloc, CFStringRef str ); // Creates an instance of your class CFStringRef FooGetString( FooRef foo );                         // Member method

     #endif